axiumone/Mod-3-Project/README.md

 * Blogging App

-    Blogging app that allows a single user to:
+    Blogging app that allows a user to:
         - post a New blog
         - Edit a blog blog
         - Delete a blog